-(a) Enron recognized revenues from transactions with unconsolidated equity affiliates of $ million in 2000, $161 million in 1999 and $142 million in 1998.
+(a) Enron recognized revenues from transactions with unconsolidated equity affiliates of $147 million in 2000, $161 million in 1999 and $142 million in 1998.

-In 1998, Enron, through a wholly-owned subsidiary, acquired Wessex Water Plc (Wessex), which provides water supply and wastewater services in southern England, for approximately $2.4 billion.
-Wessex is held through Azurix Corp.
-As a result of a financial restructuring in late 1998 and a public offering in 1999, Enron has reduced its ownership in Azurix to 34%.

-During the fourth quarter of 2000, Azurix Corp. wrote down the net carrying value of its Argentine assets resulting in a charge of $470 million.
+During the fourth quarter of 2000, Azurix Corp. wrote down the net carrying value of its Argentine assets, resulting in a charge of approximately $470 million.
 Enron’s portion of the charge was $326 million.

+In 2000 and 1999, Enron sold approximately $632 million and $192 million, respectively, of merchant investments and other assets to Whitewing.
+Enron recognized no gains or losses in connection with these transactions.
+In 2000, ECT Merchant Investments Corp., sold two pools of merchant investments to a limited partnership for a total of $544 million.
+Subsequent to each sale, the partnership issued partnership interests representing 100% of the beneficial, economic interests in the two asset pools, and such interests were acquired by a limited liability company that is a subsidiary of Whitewing.
+These entities are separate legal entities from Enron and have separate assets and liabilities.
+In 1999 and 2000, the Related Party, as discussed in Note 16, contributed $15 million and $39 million, respectively, of equity to Whitewing.

+At December 31, 2000, JEDI held approximately 12 million shares of Enron Corp. common stock.
+The value of the Enron Corp. common stock has been hedged.
+In addition, an officer of Enron has invested in the limited partner of JEDI and from time to time acts as agent on behalf of the limited partner’s management.

 From time to time, Enron has entered into various administrative service, management, construction, supply and operating agreements with its unconsolidated equity affiliates.
 Enron’s management believes that its existing agreements and transactions are reasonable compared to those which could have been obtained from third parties.

 10 Preferred Stock

 Preferred Stock.
-Following Enron’s reincorporation in Oregon on July 1, 1997, Enron has authorized 16,500,000 shares of preferred stock, no par value.
+Enron has authorized 16,500,000 shares of preferred stock, no par value.
 At December 31, 2000, Enron had outstanding 1,240,933 shares of Cumulative Second Preferred Convertible Stock (the Convertible Preferred Stock), no par value.
 The Convertible Preferred Stock pays dividends at an amount equal to the higher of $10.50 per share or the equivalent dividend that would be paid if shares of the Convertible Preferred Stock were converted to common stock.
 Each share of the Convertible Preferred Stock is convertible at any time at the option of the holder thereof into 27.304 shares of Enron’s common stock, subject to certain adjustments.
 The Convertible Preferred Stock is currently subject to redemption at Enron’s option at a price of $100 per share plus accrued dividends.
 During 2000, 1999 and 1998, 55,251 shares, 23,664 shares and 17,797 shares, respectively, of the Convertible Preferred Stock were converted into common stock.